James Anthony Froude: Later life (1885–1894)

 During this time Froude also wrote a historical novel, The Two Chiefs of Dunboy, which was the least popular of his mature works.
 As with his earlier book on Irish history, Froude used the book to turn an Irish hero into a villain with historical distortion.
 On the death of his adversary Edward Augustus Freeman in 1892, Froude was appointed, on the recommendation of Lord Salisbury, to succeed him as Regius Professor of Modern History at Oxford.
-The choice was controversial, for Froude's predecessors had been amongst his harshest critics, and his works were generally considered literary works rather than books suited for academia.
+The choice was controversial, for Froude's predecessors had been among his harshest critics, and his works were generally considered literary works rather than books of serious history suited for academia.
 Nevertheless, his lectures were very popular, largely because of the depth and variety of Froude's experience and he soon became a Fellow of Oriel.
 Froude lectured mainly on the English Reformation, "English Sea-Men in the Sixteenth Century", and Erasmus.

 The demanding lecture schedule was too much for the ageing Froude.
 In 1894 he retired to Woodcot in Kingsbridge, Devonshire.
 He died on 20 October 1894 and is buried in Salcombe Cemetery.

 Family

-Froude was married twice: firstly in 1849 to Charlotte Maria Grenfell (d.1860); secondly in 1861 to Henrietta Elizabeth Wade (d.1874).
+Froude was married twice: first in 1849 to Charlotte Maria Grenfell (d.1860), and upon her death, in 1861 to Henrietta Elizabeth Wade (d.1874).
 He was survived by one daughter (Margaret) of his first wife Charlotte Maria, née Grenfell, and by a son (Ashley Anthony Froude, C.M.G.) and a daughter (May) of his second wife Henrietta Elizabeth, née Warre.

 Ashley Anthony Froude was born in 1863 at Paddington, London, England.
 He married Ethel Aubrey Hallifax, daughter of Albert Praed Hallifax and Isabella Aubrey Coker, in 1897 at Chelsea, London, England.
 He died on 17 April 1949.
 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) and held the office of Justice of the Peace (J.P.).
 His son, John Aubrey Froude (b.
 1898, d.
 22 September 1914), died when H.M.S.
-Cressy was torpedoed by U.9.
+Cressy on which he was serving was torpedoed by U.9.